daranzolin/compareBars/README.md

 ## Special Thanks

 Special thanks of course to Mike Bostock, the creator of d3.js and whose blocks inspired the creation of `compareBars`.
 Thanks also to John Lewis who first helped try to puzzle through a ggplot alternative.

 ## Known Issues

-* Resizing.
-I can't figure it out.
+  - Resizing.
+I can’t figure it out.
-* Interactivity?
+  - Interactivity?
 Maybe a tooltip revealing the maximum value.